PERU ADVENTURE GUIDE

 EVERYTHING YOU NEED TO KNOW FOR YOUR JOURNEY TO MACHU PICCHU

-The Salcantay trail is the highest route to Machu Picchu, reaching an elevation of 4,600 m (15,200 ft) on day 2 at the beautiful Salcantay pass.
+The Salkantay trail is the highest route to Machu Picchu, reaching an elevation of 4,600 m (15,200 ft) on day 2 at the beautiful Salkantay pass.
 Unlike a traditional summit climb, the direction of your destination is not vertical.
-You'll trek through a series of ups, downs, twists, and turns before a final descent into the Lost City of the Incas, Machu PIcchu!
+You'll trek through a series of ups, downs, twists, and turns before a final descent into the Lost City of the Incas, Machu Picchu!

-Use this Salcantay packing checklist as a guide for our 4 night/5 day trek to Machu Picchu.
+Use this Salkantay packing checklist as a guide for our trek to Machu Picchu.
 Make sure to use your best judgment and discretion when deciding exactly what you want to bring (no one knows you better than you)!
 Pack as light and smart as possible and bring durable, multi use items.
 Our biggest piece of advice is to pack LAYERS!
-You will want warm clothing in the mornings and evenings when it's chilly, but be ready to strip down in the afternoon when temperatures are highest.
+You’ll want warm clothing in the mornings and evenings when it's chilly, but be ready to strip down in the afternoon when temperatures are highest.
 Light layers to throw on and off come in handy as you ascend to high, windy passes and descend into cool shaded valleys throughout the day.
+On the first night of the trek temperatures go well below freezing, so if you get cold easily, pack accordingly!
 Pro tip: shy away from cotton and stick to wool and/or synthetic dry-fit garments that, unlike cotton, will wick away moisture.

 A large water poof duffel will be provided to hold all your gear and will be carried from camp to camp by mules.
 This duffel has a strict 16 lb weight limit including your sleeping bag (just another reason you'll want to pack light and smart).
 Every day you will carry your personal necessities (camera, rain layers, sunscreen, etc...) in your day pack.
 You’ll be able to leave the rest of your luggage at the hotel in Cusco where it will be locked up safe and sound while you’re hiking.
 You should carry all your valuables (like your passport and wallet) with you at all times on the trail, and always lock your bags.

-The Salcantay trek to Machu Picchu can be taken year round, but rainy season is typically December - February so we highly recommend the drier months of March - November.
+The Salkantay trek to Machu Picchu can be taken year round, but rainy season is typically December - February so we highly recommend the drier months of March - November.
 April - May and October - November are the sweet spot when you'll avoid the rain and the bigger summer crowds at Machu Picchu.
-Temperatures throughout the year follow a very consistent pattern: days are warm (highs are in the 70s F/20s C on average) and chilly at night through the early morning (lows are in the 40s F/5s C on average).
+Temperatures throughout the year follow a fairly consistent pattern: days are warm (highs are in the 70s F/20s C on average) and chilly at night through the early morning (lows are in the 20s to 40s F/-6s to 4s C on average).
 As you'd expect, the temperatures get cooler as you ascend, and warmer and more humid at the lower altitudes in the Andean rainforest.
 For that reason, it's especially important that you are prepared for changing temperatures and pack smart!
-With no further ado, here's our Salcantay packing guide.
+With no further ado, here's our Salkantay packing guide…

 Bring something with a brim for sunny days, and a warm beanie for colder nights.
 Both are great for hiding dirty hair too!